 On October 9, 2014, we extended the term of our Amended and Restated Credit Agreement ("Amended Credit Agreement") with U.S. Bank National Association ("U.S. Bank") to November 1, 2017.
 The Amended Credit Agreement provided for a \$55.0 million line of credit ("Credit Line") that may be used for working capital and other general corporate purposes including acquisitions, share repurchases and capital expenditures.
 On September 3, 2015, we entered into the Second Amendment to the Amended Credit Agreement in which the Credit Line was increased to \$65.0 million.
 On November 10, 2015, we entered into the Third Amendment to the Amended Credit Agreement in which the Credit Line was increased to \$85.0 million.
-On February 3, 2016, we entered into the Fourth Amendment to the Amended Credit Agreement in which the Credit Line was temporarily increased to \$105.0 million through March 15, 2016, after which the Credit Line will revert back to \$85.0 million.
+On February 3, 2016, we entered into the Fourth Amendment to the Amended Credit Agreement in which the Credit Agreement in which the Credit Line was increased to \$85.0 million.
+On February 3, 2016, we entered into the Fourth Amendment to the Amended Credit Agreement in which the Credit Line was increased to \$85.0 million.
 Amounts available for borrowing under the Credit Line are reduced by the balance of any outstanding letters of credit, of which there were \$13 thousand at December 31, 2015.